 When these stop working or are paralyzed by things like cigarette smoke, you can be more susceptible to issues like colds and sinusitis.

 11. Red Wine

 There was a study on the BBC news website a few years back showing that red wine stops common colds.
 This is probably due to the resveratrol found in red wine.

 “Rather than directly attacking the flu virus itself, resveratrol seems to block host-cell functions that are essential for viral replication, says the report by Anna T. Palamara and colleagues at the University of Rome.
 They write that the substance holds promise as a possible weapon against flu.”

 I’m not much of a wine drinker myself.
 In fact, I stay away from alcohol generally.
 But for those who do like a drink, choose red wine!

 For those who don’t like a drink, you can try taking resveratrol supplements instead.

-Broccoli can restore suppressed immune function and also transiently stimulate immune function.
+Broccoli can restore a suppressed immune and also transiently stimulates immune function.
 The effect is quite dramatic and in-vivo studies show that it stimulates various immune system components to augment the host’s defense against cancer, viral, bacterial, and fungal infections.

-One of the main compounds that are created from eating broccoli is called Diindolylmethane and it has very interesting effects on the immune system.
+One of the main compounds that are created from eating broccoli is called Diindolylmethane and it has very interesting effects!

 Diindolylmethane (DIM) Immune Modulating Properties Include: